schil227/FantasticAdventuresOfDizzyFair/README.md

 ### Environmental Changes <a id="envt_changes"></a>

 Outside of Dizzy and the things which wish him harm, there were several more subtle changes that were introduced as well.
-These include:

 **Barrel Over the Falls: Increased time to jump on the barrel** <a id="desc_barrel"></a>
 <font size="2"> [[Tech]](#tech_barrel) </font>